-With an area of more than 1,600 square kilometres (402,000‑acre), the refuge was set up in 1937 to preserve the habitats of Okefenokee Swamp, which takes its name from the native American for ‘trembling earth’.
+With an area of more than 402,000‑acre, the refuge was set up in 1937 to preserve the habitats of Okefenokee Swamp, which takes its name from the native American for ‘trembling earth’.

 The refuge offers a huge number of different attractions.
-The Swamp Island Drive is a 14-kilometre route that can be followed by car, bicycle, and on foot.
-It leads to the visitor centre at Chesser Island, alongside a three-kilometre round-trip boardwalk and homestead that shows how the earliest settlers to the region lived.
+The Swamp Island Drive is a 8.6 mile route that can be followed by car, bicycle, and on foot.
+It leads to the visitor center at Chesser Island, alongside a short round-trip boardwalk and homestead that shows how the earliest settlers to the region lived.

-Those interested in exploring the wetlands by water will be pleased to hear the refuge has almost 124 miles (200 kilometres) of canoe trails.
+Those interested in exploring the wetlands by water will be pleased to hear the refuge has almost 124 miles of canoe trails.